Minimum Description Length Recurrent Neural Networks: Experiments

 \subsection{Experiment I: counters and functions}

-We test our model's ability to learn formal languages that require the use of one or multiple unbounded counting mechanisms: $a^nb^n$, $a^nb^nc^n$, $a^nb^nc^nd^n$.
-These languages can be recognized using an unbounded counting mechanism (or several counters) to keep track of the number $n$ of $a$'s and balance the other characters accordingly. ($a^nb^n$ is a context-free language, which can be captured using a pushdown automaton. $a^nb^nc^n$ and $a^nb^nc^nd^n$ are context-sensitive languages, which are located formally higher up the Chomsky Hierarchy and can be captured using linear-bounded automaton.)
-We also test our model's ability to learn languages which not only encode integers as above, but also operate over them: $a^nb^{2n}$ (multiplication by two) and $a^nb^mc^{n+m}$ (addition).
-We did not test multiplication directly through the language $a^nb^{m}c^{nm}$ for practical reasons, namely that the length of the sequences quickly explodes.
+We test our model's ability to learn formal languages that require the use of one or multiple counters: $a^nb^n$, $a^nb^nc^n$, $a^nb^nc^nd^n$.
+These languages can be recognized using unbounded counting mechanisms keeping track of the number $n$ of $a$'s and balance the other characters accordingly.
+We also test our model's ability to learn languages which not only encode integers as above, but also operate over them: $a^nb^mc^{n+m}$ (addition) and $a^nb^{2n}$ (multiplication by two).
+We did not test general multiplication through the language $a^nb^{m}c^{nm}$ for practical reasons, namely that the length of the sequences quickly explodes.